shawnhooper/twitter-archive-to-wp/readme.txt

 * Jann Gobble (https://github.com/janngobble) for helping me test the multipart Twitter Archives
 * Alex Standiford (https://github.com/alexstandiford) and Tim Lyttle (https://github.com/timnolte) for a late night Zoom call and strategy session and this stuff.
-* Ross Wintle (https://github.com/rosswintle) for a large amount of the refactoring into the 2.0.0 release.
+* Ross Wintle (https://github.com/rosswintle) for a large amount of the refactoring into the 2.0.0 release and media import improvements.

 == Changelog ==

+= 2.0.4 =
+* Import multiple images and videos for a single tweet.

 = 2.0.3 =
 * Configured as a WP-CLI package